VMGWARE/vATCSuite/README.md

 3. Open /includes/constants.php in a text editor and change the database connection information to your database and user info

 ## Requirements:
-1. PHP: version 8.1 or greater
+1. PHP: version 8.1 or greate
 2. MYSQL: My current server setup is running 10.3.36-MariaDB-log-cll-lve
-3. cURL: is used to fetch weather info, so this function must be enabled.
+3. cURL: is used to fetch weather info, so this function must be

-## Basic rules:
-1. Credit me for any use.
-2. Do NOT, and I mean DO NOT charge for this, or put it behind a paywall.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.